On the Measurement attaining the Quantum Guesswork: Acknowledgments

 \section{Acknowledgments}

 The author is grateful to Alessandro Bisio and Francesco Buscemi for insightful comments.
-The author acknowledges support from the International Research Unit of Quantum Information, Kyoto University, the MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant No. JPMXS0118067285, and the JSPS KAKENHI Grant Number JP20K03774.
+The author acknowledges support from the Department of Computer Science and Engineering, Toyohashi University of Technology, the International Research Unit of Quantum Information, Kyoto University, and the JSPS KAKENHI Grant Number JP20K03774.

+\textbf{Michele Dall'Arno} received his PhD in theoretical physics from the University of Pavia, Italy, in 2012.
+He held positions in ICFO (Barcelona), Nagoya University (Japan), the National University of Singapore, Waseda University (Japan), and Kyoto University (Japan).
+Since 2023, he is associate professor in quantum information in Toyohashi University of Technology (Japan) and visiting researcher in Kyoto University (Japan).